 Primitive life, such as bacteria, reproduce asexually.
-But most animals and plants reproduce sexually so that offspring inherit genes from both parents.
-Even in plants, the mechanism for enabling the male gamete to join with the female gamete is engineered by the male reproductive part.
+But most animals and plants reproduce sexually.
+Offspring inherit genes from both parents.
+Even in plants, the process for enabling the male gamete to join with the female gamete is engineered by the male reproductive part of the plant.
 There is competition between male gametes because only one fuses with the female gamete.
-This is essentially the definition of male and female in biology.
+This is essentially the biological definition of male and female.

-Single-sex organisms produce and fertilise their own eggs.
+Single-sex organisms fertilise their own eggs.
 The male is a later evolutionary development.
-First single-sex organisms evolve a phallus.
-Then over eons, the development of the phallus varies according to the responsiveness of the individual.
-Those organisms that succeed in penetrating another individual evolve into proactive males.
-Those individuals who are willing to be impregnated evolve into passive females.
+Early single-sex organisms evolved a phallus.
+Then over eons, the development of the phallus varied according to the metabolic rate of the individual.
+The more proactive individuals impregnate the more passive ones.
+The female phallus is internal rather than being a functioning phallus.

 Responsiveness (the ability to respond to the point of orgasm) is part of male reproductive function.
-For reproduction to occur, a spermatozoa (from the man) must join with the egg (from the woman).
+For reproduction to occur, a sperm cell (from the man) must join with an egg (from the woman).
 This involves:

 - A man having an erect penis (male arousal);